On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-Analogous to a parametric SDO problem, there exists a unique primal optimal set associated with an invariancy set, see e.g.,~\cite[Lemma~3.3]{MT18a}, which in turn implies the openness of an invariancy interval.
+As in parametric LO and SDO problems, an invariancy interval is open, and the primal optimal set is invariant w.r.t. $\epsilon$ on an invariancy interval.
+The proof is a word by word specialization from the SDO case, and is omitted for the sake of brevity, see e.g.,~\cite[Lemma~3.3 and Remark~3.1]{MT20} for details.
 The boundary points of an invariancy set can be obtained by solving a pair of auxiliary SOCO problems, see~\cite[Section 4]{Yil04}.
+Thus, a singleton invariancy set is identified when the boundary points from the auxiliary SOCO problems are identical.